 Pro bono professional assistance is one of the primary benefits you can offer a nonprofit.
 Whether you are an attorney, IT expert, or realtor, your free-of-charge services are widely needed in organizations that otherwise would not be able to afford a high level of expertise.
 Want to learn more?
 Visit Taproot and Catchafire to find opportunities.

 Serving on Advisory Groups or Committees

 Numerous nonprofits form advisory groups to help with fundraising or outreach, supplement the board’s expertise, or provide direct contact with constituents, and many organizations invite non-board members to serve on some board committees.
-If you are interested in serving on an advisory group or board committee, the process will be the same as looking for a board service opportunity outlined in our Board Recruitment Center.
+If you are interested in serving on an advisory group or board committee, the process will be the same as looking for a board service opportunity outlined in our Serve on a Board resource.